 Welcome to St George's Church of England Primary School

-“As a Christian School our aim is to value each pupil as an individual and ensure that they reach their full potential reflecting the principles of the Christian faith by which St. George lived his life – Respect, Honesty, Courage, Kindness, Forgiveness and Hope.”
+Our aim is to value each pupil as an individual and ensure that they reach their full potential by 'letting their light shine,' through our Christian Values of Respect, Honesty, Courage, Kindness, Forgiveness and Hope.”

 What makes us special?

 St George’s CE Primary School is a unique learning establishment.
-Our ethos is built around a broad and balanced education where children are able to explore their interests and talents, whilst making good progress across a range of academic and foundation subjects.
+Our vision is built around a broad and balanced education, where children are able to explore their interests and talents, whilst making good progress across a range of academic and foundation subjects.

 Our faith is important to us.
 We are an Ofsted ‘Outstanding’ Christian school at the same time as welcoming those of other beliefs.
 Worship and quality Religious Education are important to us and the strong links we have developed with our local church is an important feature of the school life.
 We believe strongly in tolerance, respect and understanding of the beliefs of others.

 We enjoy a wonderful natural environment which provides further stimulus for our children.
-There is opportunity to explore nature through a variety of wildlife areas including woodland, wetland and meadow land.
-A pond, nature trail and dig for victory garden also feature in the range of learning experiences and add interest.
+There is opportunity to explore nature through a variety of wildlife areas including our Forest School and woodland areas and large open spaces.

 Mrs Elizabeth Rye, Headteacher